Providing loving care to young children helps them to be mentally healthy.

 - Cuddle, rock, and hold your baby as much as you can.

-Your baby’s brain develops very quickly in her first few years.
-Positive experiences help your baby’s brain to grow in a healthy way that will help her throughout her life.
+Your baby’s brain develops very quickly in their first few years.
+Positive experiences help your baby’s brain to grow in a healthy way that will help them throughout their life.
 Negative experiences can harm the way your baby’s brain develops.
 It is important that your baby has many more positive than negative experiences.

 Loving Care (2-5 year old)

-When you provide loving care to your child, you are helping her to be mentally healthy.
-She will develop skills that will help her to be healthy throughout her life.
+When you provide loving care to your child, you are helping them to be mentally healthy.
+They will develop skills that will help them to be healthy throughout their life.
 These skills will also help your child be ready to start school.
 The skills include:

 - Making sense of and controlling her emotions